core-infra-svcs/dashboard-api-go/client/docs/InlineResponse2008.md

 NewInlineResponse2008WithDefaults instantiates a new InlineResponse2008 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetNetwork

-`func (o *InlineResponse2008) GetNetwork() OrganizationsOrganizationIdSummaryTopAppliancesByUtilizationNetwork`

-GetNetwork returns the Network field if non-nil, zero value otherwise.

-### GetNetworkOk

-`func (o *InlineResponse2008) GetNetworkOk() (*OrganizationsOrganizationIdSummaryTopAppliancesByUtilizationNetwork, bool)`

-GetNetworkOk returns a tuple with the Network field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetwork

-`func (o *InlineResponse2008) SetNetwork(v OrganizationsOrganizationIdSummaryTopAppliancesByUtilizationNetwork)`

-SetNetwork sets Network field to given value.

-### HasNetwork

-`func (o *InlineResponse2008) HasNetwork() bool`

-HasNetwork returns a boolean if a field has been set.

 ### GetName